microsoft/Tools-for-Health-Data-Anonymization/README.md

 You can also export FHIR resource from your FHIR server using [Bulk Export](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-export-data).

 ## Anonymize FHIR data using the command line tool
-Once you have built the command line tool, you will find two executable file for two versions:
+Once you have built the command line tool, you will find two executable file for R4 and Stu3:

 1. Fhir.Anonymizer.R4.Tool.exe in the $SOURCE\src\Fhir.Anonymizer.R4.Tool\bin\Debug|Release\netcoreapp3.1 folder.